Minimum Wage Mythbusters

 Myth: Raising the federal tipped minimum wage ($2.13 per hour since 1991) would hurt restaurants.

-Not true: In California, employers are required to pay servers the full minimum wage ($9 per hour beginning July 1) - before tips.
-Even with a minimum wage boost coming this summer, the National Restaurant Association projects California restaurant sales will outpace the U.S. average in 2014.
+Not true: In California, employers are required to pay servers the full minimum wage of $9 per hour - before tips.
+Even with a recent increase in the minimum wage, the National Restaurant Association projects California restaurant sales will outpace the U.S. average in 2014.

 Myth: Raising the federal tipped minimum wage ($2.13 per hour since 1991) would lead to restaurant job losses.